Saturday 7th December multi-village event – 10 till noon

 Whilst this website will grow as more is discovered, it will only scratch the surface of all the available material.
 One of our goals is to establish how we make this catalogue more widely available.

-Many long-standing residents have also submitted themselves for interview.
+Many long-standing residents have also submitted themselves for interviews.
 These audio recordings are contributing to a permanent record of previous times which might otherwise have been forgotten.
-Extracts from some of those recordings can also be found on the following pages.
+Extracts from some of those recordings are accessible on the following pages.

 Our group holds regular meetings at Wreningham Village Hall and we welcome anyone who wants to come along.
 You might be surprised.